Atlanta Braves: 1915–1952

-The poem received such a wide audience that the sentiment, usually now paraphrased as "Spahn and Sain and pray for rain", entered the baseball vocabulary.
+The poem reached and found favor with an audience so wide that the poem's sentiment, now usually paraphrased as "Spahn and Sain and pray for rain" or "Spahn and Sain, then pray for rain", entered the baseball vocabulary.

 The 1948 World Series, which the Braves lost in six games to the Indians, turned out to be the Braves' last hurrah in Boston.
-On March 13, 1953, Perini announced he was moving the club to Milwaukee.
-Perini cited advent of television and the lack of enthusiasm for the Braves in Boston as the key factors in deciding to move the franchise.
+On March 13, 1953, Perini announced the club's move to Milwaukee.
+Perini cited the advent of television and the lack of fan enthusiasm for the Braves in Boston as the key factors in deciding to move the franchise.